Population - Statistics & Facts

 Statistics and facts on Population

 California, Texas and New York currently top the population ranking of U.S. states.
 The least populous states are Vermont, Wyoming and, though technically not a state, the District of Columbia.
 More than 80 percent of the American population lives in urban areas, compared to just 50 percent of the world population.
-The most populous metro areas of the United States are New York, Los Angeles and Chicago followed by Dallas, Philadelphia and Houston.
+The most populous metro areas of the United States are New York, Los Angeles and Chicago followed by Dallas, Houston and Philadelphia.

 |Total population of the U.S.||320.29m||Details →|